 "That America, that flawed and wonderful America, is our very birthright and together, following the guidepost that was Barbara Jordan, we can finally claim it," she said.
 "We have only but to act."

-Following her speech, a representative from the Office of the Mayor presented Rep. Abrams with a proclamation announcing February 21 as Stacey Abrams Day.
+Following her speech, a representative from the office of the mayor presented Abrams with a proclamation announcing Feb.
+21 as Stacey Abrams Day.

 More About Stacey Abrams

 Stacey Abrams is the House Minority Leader for the Georgia General Assembly and State Representative for the 89th House District.
-She is the first woman to lead either party in the Georgia General Assembly and is the first African American to lead the House of Representatives.
-Rep. Abrams serves on the Appropriations, Ethics, Judiciary Non-Civil, Rules, and Ways and Means committees.
+She is the first woman to lead either party in the Georgia General Assembly and is the first African-American to lead the House of Representatives.
+Abrams serves on the Appropriations, Ethics, Judiciary Non-Civil, Rules and Ways and Means committees.

-Rep. Abrams has published articles on issues of public policy, taxation and nonprofit organizations, including pieces with The Christian Science Monitor, Yale Law and Policy Review, U.S. News and World Reports and The Huffington Post.
+Abrams has published articles on issues of public policy, taxation and nonprofit organizations, including pieces in The Christian Science Monitor, Yale Law and Policy Review, U.S. News and World Report and The Huffington Post.
 She is also the award-winning author of several romantic suspense novels, writing under the pen name Selena Montgomery.

-Rep. Abrams serves on the Boards of Trustees for Agnes Scott College and Atlanta Metropolitan State College Foundation, the Board of Directors for the Gateway Center for the Homeless, the Georgia Partnership for Excellence in Education, the Board of Visitors for the University of Georgia, and the Advisory Boards for Literacy Action, Project GRAD and HSTAT – Health Students Taking Action Together.
+Abrams serves on the boards of trustees for Agnes Scott College and Atlanta Metropolitan State College Foundation, the board of directors for the Gateway Center for the Homeless, the Georgia Partnership for Excellence in Education, the Board of Visitors for the University of Georgia, and the advisory boards for Literacy Action, Project GRAD and HSTAT — Health Students Taking Action Together.
 She lives in Atlanta.